-But as ethanol plants shut down or reduce output in the state because of economics and storage, Auten is forced to consider alternatives for his Angus herd that he estimates could push his feed costs up 25% or more.
+But as ethanol plants shut down or reduced output in the state earlier this year because of economics and storage, Auten was forced to consider alternatives for his Angus herd that he estimated could push his feed costs up 25% or more.

 “Once I’m not able to get wet, or even modified wet, distillers’ grains, I’m going to have to buy high-quality hay to replace the protein needs of my cattle, which comes at a premium price,” says the Ayr, Nebraska, producer.

-“We’re hearing that ethanol plants are shutting down by the day,” says John Robinson, vice president of membership and communications for the National Cattlemen's Beef Association.
-“Unfortunately, the impact on cattle producers and feedlots that have formulated distillers’ grains into their feed rations is a side effect.
-They are faced with a difficult situation because they are going to have to find a new source of feed and reformulate rations.
-That’s really tough on producers and feeders, especially for those who are used to sourcing locally.”
+“We were hearing that ethanol plants were shutting down by the day,” says John Robinson, vice president of membership and communications for the National Cattlemen's Beef Association.
+“Unfortunately, the impact on cattle producers and feedlots that had formulated distillers’ grains into their feed rations was a side effect.
+They were faced with a difficult situation because they were going to have to find a new source of feed and reformulate rations.
+That’s really tough on producers and feeders, especially for those who were used to sourcing locally.”

 Across the U.S., there are 202 ethanol plants that have 17.1 billion gallons of total capacity, according to RFA.
 In a typical year, eight to 10 of those may go offline.

-Since March 1, 2020, 69 plants, with an annual production capacity of nearly 6 billion gallons, have been fully idled.
-Another 64 facilities have reduced output anywhere from 10% to 50%, which takes another 1.7 billion gallons out of the supply.
+Since March 1, 2020, 69 plants, with an annual production capacity of nearly 6 billion gallons, had been fully idled.
+Another 64 facilities have reduced output anywhere from 10% to 50%, which took another 1.7 billion gallons out of the supply.

 “I’ve been involved in the ethanol industry for about 15 years, and I've never seen anything close to this,” says Geoff Cooper, CEO of RFA.
 “It's really a devastating time for the industry.”